MicrosoftDocs/xamarin-docs/docs/graphics-games/urhosharp/platform/windows.md

 ---
 title: "UrhoSharp Windows Support"
-description: "Windows Specific Setup and Features for UrhoSharp." ms.prod: xamarin ms.assetid: A4F36014-AE4E-4F07-A1AC-F264AAA68ACF
+description: "This document discusses Windows support for UrhoSharp.
+It describes how to create a project, configure and and launch Urho, integrate with WPF, and integrate with UWP." ms.prod: xamarin ms.assetid: A4F36014-AE4E-4F07-A1AC-F264AAA68ACF
 author: charlespetzold
 ms.author: chape
 ms.date: 03/29/2017
 ---

 # UrhoSharp Windows Support

-_Windows Specific Setup and Features_

 While Urho is a portable class library, and allows the same API to be used across the various platform for your game logic, you still need